jhn322/better-auth-template/README.md

 ## Troubleshooting

-### MongoDB Connection Issues
+### PostgreSQL Connection Issues

 - Verify your `DATABASE_URL` is correct
-- Check that your IP address is whitelisted in MongoDB Atlas
+- Check that your IP address is allowed in Neon/PostgreSQL settings
-- Ensure your MongoDB user has the correct permissions
+- Ensure your PostgreSQL user has the correct permissions

 ### OAuth Not Working